WPChef/limit-login-attempts-reloaded/readme.txt

 = What do I do if all users get blocked? =

 If you are using contemporary hosting, it's likely your site uses a proxy domain service like CloudFlare, Sucuri, Nginx, etc. They replace your user's IP address with their own.
 If the server where your site runs is not configured properly (this happens a lot) all users will get the same IP address.
 This also applies to bots and hackers.
 Therefore, locking one user will lead to locking everybody else out.
-If the plugin is not using our <a href="https://www.limitloginattempts.com/features/">Cloud App</a>, this can be adjusted using the Trusted IP Origin setting.
+If the plugin is not using our <a href="https://www.limitloginattempts.com/plans/">Cloud App</a>, this can be adjusted using the Trusted IP Origin setting.
 The cloud service intelligently recognizes the non-standard IP origins and handles them correctly, even if your hosting provider does not.

 = How do I know if I'm under attack? =

-An easy way to check if the attack is legitimate is to copy the IP address from the lockout notification, and go to https://whatismyipaddress.com/ip-lookup.
-Enter in the IP address to see if you recognize the location.
+An easy way to check if the attack is legitimate is to copy the IP address from the lockout notification and check its location using a IP locator tool.
 If the location is not somewhere you recognize and you have received several failed login attempts, then you are likely being attacked.
 You might notice dozens or hundreds of IPs each day.
+Visit our website to learn how can you <a href="https://www.limitloginattempts.com/brute-force-attack-protection-the-best-tools-tips-to-keep-your-website-safe/">prevent brute force attacks</a> on your website.

 = How can I tell that the premium plugin is working? =

 After you upgrade to our premium version, you will see a new dashboard in your WordPress admin that shows all attacks that will now relay through our cloud service.

-You will still see the attacks because they will never stop regardless if you upgrade, but now our cloud service will safely process and neutralize them without taking resources from your site.
-This is very important and positively impacts your site’s stability and performance.
+On the graph, you'll see **requests** and **failed login attempts**.
+Each request will represent the cloud app validating an IP, which also includes denied logins.

 In some cases, you may notice an increase in speed and efficiency with your website.
 Also, a reduction in lockout notifications via email.

 = Could these failed login attempts be fake? =

-Some users feel that it’s impossible to receive so many failed login attempts, especially since they’re site was just created or they have minimal human traffic.
-Let us be clear that these failed login attempts are NOT generated by the plugin.
-New websites are often hosted on a shared IP address, which makes it very easy for hackers to find.
-Also, new domain names are often crawled once they are created, so as soon as a WordPress website is built on it, it’s vulnerable to attacks.
-New websites are often the best target since security is not top of mind for site owners.
+Some users find it hard to believe that they could experience numerous unsuccessful login attempts, particularly when their site has just been established or has minimal human traffic.
+The plugin is not responsible for generating these failed login attempts.
+Newly created websites are frequently hosted on shared IP addresses, making it easy for hackers to discover them.
+Additionally, newly registered domain names are often crawled soon after creation, rendering a WordPress website susceptible to attacks.
+Such websites are attractive targets as security is not a primary concern for their owners.
+We've created an article that delves deeper into the issue of <a href="https://www.limitloginattempts.com/could-these-failed-login-attempts-be-fake/">fake login attempts in WordPress</a>.

 = What happens if my site exceeds the request limits in the plan? =